Embark on a transformative journey toward metabolic excellence with our comprehensive guide on Data-Driven Fasting.

 It’s also worth noting that consuming adequate micronutrients like selenium, iodine, niacin, histidine, and tyrosine is critical to healthy thyroid function.
 Hence, prioritising nutrient-dense meals from whole foods is also a crucial part of the equation.

 If your blood sugars are low and stable, and your weight loss has stalled later in your Data-Driven Fasting journey, an occasional bolus of carbs can boost thyroid function and metabolic rate to restart weight loss when your blood sugars start to bottom out.

 For more details, see Metabolic Flexibility: How to Give Your Body What it Needs When It Needs It.

 8.10 Don’t Try Too Hard!

-Ironically, we find that people who stress less and gamify the DDF process do better than those who try harder.
+Ironically, people who stress less and gamify the DDF process do better than those who try harder.

 Don’t try to push your blood glucose too far beyond your current trigger by waiting too long.

 You want to feel a little hungry – not STARVING! – before you eat.
-Otherwise, you will be more likely to overeat at your next meal and delay your next one even further until your blood glucose falls below your trigger.
+Otherwise, you will be more likely to overeat at your next meal and have to delay your next meal even further until your blood glucose falls below your trigger.

-Data-Driven Fasting is a tool to ensure you achieve an energy deficit over the long term.
+Data-Driven Fasting ensures you achieve an energy deficit over the long term.
 Not surprisingly, it will become more challenging if you force a more significant energy deficit as your lizard brain fights back to ensure you survive.